emsesp/docs/docs/Troubleshooting.md

 ### Incorrect values are shown from a specific device

-If you notice that certain values are displayed incorrectly, either in the Web UI, Console or MQTT then please help us correct this by logging a GitHub issue, along with the expected value.
+If you notice that certain values are displayed incorrectly, either in the WebUI, Console or MQTT then please help us correct this by logging a GitHub issue, along with the expected value.
 When asked to provide debug information, go the Telnet console and do

 ```sh
 % su